SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ![NVM3 memory allocation](./resources/NVM3_memory_allocation.png)

-For example, refer to the below section of the .map file for nvm3 memory allocation in Si91x common flash (brd4338a), by default nvm3 size is 36 kB.
+For example, refer to the section of the .map file for NVM3 memory allocation in Si91x common flash (brd4338a).
+By default, the NVM3 size is 36 kB.

 ![NVM3 memory allocation example](./resources/NVM3_memory_allocation_example.png)

 **Configuring NVM3 Size:**

-1. Open nvm3_default_config.h from wiseconnect3\components\device\silabs\si91x\mcu\drivers\service\nvm3\inc\
+1. Open nvm3_default_config.h from `wiseconnect3/components/device/silabs/si91x/mcu/drivers/service/nvm3/inc/`
 2. Update NVM3_DEFAULT_NVM_SIZE

-For example, after updating NVM3_DEFAULT_NVM_SIZE to 51200, the nvm3 region in .map is updated as:
+For example, after updating NVM3_DEFAULT_NVM_SIZE to 51200, the NVM3 region in the .map file is updated as follows:

 ![NVM3 memory configuration example](./resources/NVM3_memory_config_example.png)

 **NVM3 usage in Si91x:**

-Wireless initialization needs to be done before using NVM3 APIs in common flash as TA M4 communication is required to perform flash writes/erases.
+Wireless initialization needs to be done before using NVM3 APIs in common flash as NWP M4 communication is required to perform flash writes/erases. sl_net_init() function initializes the specified network interface with the provided configuration, network context, and event handler.

-1. After successful wireless initialization, nvm3_initDefault() API will open nvm3 instance with default parameters.
+1. After successful wireless initialization, the nvm3_initDefault() API will open the NVM3 instance with default parameters.
-2. Any of the above default nvm3 parameters can be overridden by updating corresponding macros in nvm3_default_config.h.
+2. Any of the default NVM3 parameters can be overridden by updating the corresponding macros in nvm3_default_config.h.
-3. In NVM3 data is stored in the form of objects.
-An object is a combination of (key + data).
+3. In NVM3, data is stored in the form of objects.
+An object is a combination of a key and data.
-4. A key can be an identifier of the data stored in NVM3.
+4. A key can be an identifier for the data stored in NVM3.
-5. After successfully initializing NVM3, objects can be written in nvm3 using nvm3_writeData().
+5. After successfully initializing NVM3, objects can be written using nvm3_writeData().
-6. Data can be read with nvm3_readData() using corresponding object key.
+6. Data can be read using nvm3_readData() with the corresponding object key.
 7. Objects can also be deleted using nvm3_deleteObject().

 **Note:**